girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Videos/Movie Recommendation System/README.md

 **The lack of right data:** Input data may not always be accurate because humans are not perfect at providing ratings.
 User behavior is more important than ratings.
 Item-based recommendations provide a better answer in this case.

+## Conclusion:

+Our movie recommendation engine works by suggesting movies to the user based on the metadata information.

+The similarity between the movies is calculated and then used to make recommendations.

+For that, our text data should be preprocessed and converted into a vectorizer using the CountVectorizer.